furnstahl/Physics-8820/LectureNotes/content/Reference/python_jupyter.md

 1. Numpy linear algebra
     * defining a matrix and finding its shape or particular elements
-    * matrix (or vector) operations: multiplying them with @, tranpose, trace, inverse, eigensolution
+    * matrix (or vector) operations: multiplying them with @, transpose, trace, inverse, eigensolution